jo3-l/blog/content/posts/probabilistic-programming.md

     result: Expr | None = None
 ```

 Then it suffices to recursively walk through the list of statements and call the rules defined earlier, maintaining a set of live variables and the current generating function as we go.
-Here's a heavily abridged version that illustrates the general idea and structure (again, gory details on the GitHub.)
+Here's a heavily abridged version that illustrates the general idea and structure (again, gory details on the GitHub).

 ```py
 type GF = sp.Expr